Skip to content

 How should I prepare?

-• Write down and bring any questions you have.
-We are here to help you.
+• Write down any questions you have.

-• Wear loose, comfortable clothing for easy access to acupuncture points.
+• Wear loose, comfortable clothing.

-• Do not eat large meals just before or after
+• Avoid large meals right before or after your visit.

 How safe is acupuncture?